 You are cordially invited to visit the site www.culture.si.

 Welcome to Slovenia.

-Two lectorates of the Slovenian language operate in Croatia.
+Three lectorates of the Slovenian language operate in Croatia.
 The first is active within the Chair for Slovenian language and culture at the Department of South Slavic languages and literature at the Faculty of Philosophy of the University of Zagreb.
 The second lectorate operates within the University of Zadar and the third within the Faculty of Philosophy of the Iniversity of Rijeka.